 The precision of IORT typically leads to fewer side effects since the radiation is confined to a specific area, minimizing exposure to healthy tissues.
 EBRT, while precise, may still affect nearby tissues, leading to a broader range of side effects such as fatigue, skin irritation, and in some cases, changes to the impacted organs.

 One of the prominent advantages of IORT is the reduction in treatment time.
 Since IORT is done during surgery, it eliminates the need for several weeks of radiation therapy sessions post-surgery.
-In contrast, EBRT can span over several weeks, requiring patients to make frequent visits to the hospital or treatment center, which can be both time-consuming and physically draining.
+In contrast, EBRT can span over several weeks, requiring patients to make frequent visits to the hospital or treatment centre, which can be both time-consuming and physically draining.

 The intensive nature of EBRT schedules can significantly impact a patient's lifestyle, often requiring them to take extended periods off work or other daily activities.
-The short treatment timeframe of IORT, however, allows for a quicker return to normal activities, positively influencing the patients overall quality of life and reducing the emotional and financial stress associated with prolonged cancer treatments.
+The short treatment timeframe of IORT, however, allows for a quicker return to normal activities, positively influencing the patient's overall quality of life and reducing the emotional and financial stress associated with prolonged cancer treatments.

 In conclusion, while both IORT and EBRT are valuable cancer treatments, the choice between them depends on the specific medical circumstances of the patient, the location and stage of the cancer, and the potential impacts on the patient's lifestyle.
 Patients are encouraged to discuss these options thoroughly with their medical teams to make the best-informed decision for their personal and medical needs.